davebenson/doom4-walkthrough/README.md

 you'll see another green-lit platform above to jump on.
-Looking around from the top platform, you should see a pink-lit short alcove that you can drop into: there's Secret #1, Argent Cell #1 here.
+Looking around from the top platform, you should see a pink-lit short alcove that you can drop into: there's SECRET 5.1, ARGENT CELL 5.1 here.

 Hints on Rune Challenge, "Ammo Boost".
 The challenge is to not miss anyone - I find that I jump make 1 1/4 laps around the periphery of the area, looking into the center to shoot any stragglers.